c-kruse/vanflow-specification/README.md

 | destPort | Destination port for the target workload
 | protocol | The protocol for the target workload
 | address | The VAN address for encapsulated service traffic
+| process | Optional record id of the associated PROCESS record
 | flowCountL4 | Deprecated.
 Number of layer-4 flows established to this server
 | flowRateL4 | Deprecated.
 The rate of layer-4 flow establishment
 | flowCountL7 | Deprecated.
 Number of layer-7 flows to this server